Battle of Vuhledar: Impact

 In February 2023, Deputy Mayor Verbovsky stated that Vuhledar "was destroyed", with "one hundred percent of the buildings damaged;" fewer than 500 civilians, and only one child, remained in the town once populated with 15,000 residents.
-The town no longer has running water or electricity because of the damage inflicted on it, with civilians being forced to collect rainwater to drink in February.
+The town no longer had running water or electricity because of the damage inflicted on it, with civilians being forced to collect rainwater to drink in February.